Madrid beats Atlético in shootout, wins Spanish Super Cup

 But the final was much less exciting.

-Madrid coach Zinedine Zidane was without the injured Karim Benzema, Gareth Bale and Eden Hazard.
+Zidane was without the injured Karim Benzema, Gareth Bale and Eden Hazard.
 He repeated the successful experiment against Valencia of a line-up loaded with five midfielders behind the little-used striker Luka Jovic.

-Diego Simeone’s Atlético made the better start.
-Its pressure led to a bad pass by Ramos that went directly to Félix alone near the edge of the area, only for the young Atlético forward to send his shot wide of the post.
+Atlético made the better start.
+Its pressure led to a bad pass by Ramos that went directly to Félix alone near the edge of the area, only for the young forward to send his shot wide.

 Madrid could only count on a long shot by Casemiro that goalkeeper Jan Oblak had no trouble grabbing in the fifth until it settled down.
 Both defenses dictated the rest of the first half.

-Modric went close to setting up Jovic in the 51st.
-Jovic did well to avoid two defenders but his shot missed the upright by inches.
+Modric went close to setting up Jovic in the 51st, but his shot missed the upright by inches.
 Valverde had a horrible miss in the 67th after a deflected cross reached him in the goalmouth, heading the ball off his own leg and out.

 Defenders struggled at the end and both goalkeepers had to turn back several shots.